gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 <div class='wrapper'>
     <div class='title-element'>Southwest Harbor Motor Co.</div>
     <img href='https://myomekasite.net/files/thumbnails/10247.jpg' width='300' height='246>
-    <div><a href='https://myomekasite.net/items/show/6861View this item</a></div>
+    <div><a href='https://myomekasite.net/items/show/6861>View this item</a></div>
 </div>
 ```

-The screenshot below shows what the HTML might look like when it appears on a map inside a [popup](https://www.mapsalive.com/docs/ref-popups/) that has been [styled using CSS](/plugins/mapsalive/#styling-with-css).
+The screenshot below shows what the information from the Omeka item might look like when displayed on a map inside a [popup](https://www.mapsalive.com/docs/ref-popups/) that has been [styled using CSS](/plugins/mapsalive/#styling-with-css).

 ![hotspot](mapsalive-3.jpg)

 ## Specifiers

-A template will contain one or more specifiers that indicate what kind of Omeka item information should be inserted into the template when the map makes a Live Data call.
+A template can contain one or more specifiers that indicate what kind of Omeka item information should be inserted into the template when the map makes a Live Data call.

 There are four kinds of specifiers: